lectron/kosmos/README.md

 ---

 ##Hosted Version
   Besides the free and open source version, we also offer a value added hosted service at [https://m.ly](https://m.ly).
+We reduce the steps of getting a Minecraft server into a single action.

   You can play with friends and don't have to setup server.
+Just join, that's it.

 ---